bulentAkgul/laravel-code-generator/README.md

   + **table**: It's required, and it should be the migration file's name's part between "create_" and "_table".

   + **column**: It's optional.
     + *exists*: The local key will be the given column.
 If it doesn't exist, it will be added as an integer.
 When the relation is one-to-many or many-to-many, this will be used to create the foreign key inside the inverse part of the relation.
-For example, if the table is users and the column is email, then the foreing key will be user_email.
+For example, if the **table** is *users* and the **column** is *email*, then the foreing key will be ***user_email*** unless the inverse part has column.
 When the relation is many-to-many, this will be used in the pivot table.
     + *missing*: It will be "**id**" and Laravel naming conventions will be applied.

   + **model**: It's optional.